An Unweeded Garden – Chapter 1

 Sunday May 25th 2014

 The bass kicked in, the drums followed its lead.
 He felt them in his heart and his lungs shook as he took a final toke on the chillum and knocked the door again.
-Knocked the chillum against his brogue boots and took the damp, stained cloth from the mouthpiece.
+Knocked the chillum against his brogues and took the damp cloth from the mouthpiece.
 His mam, Agatha, had never like reggae, dub, or soca.
-“Why you have to listen to that large island music?” she would say, taking the needle off the record scratching the thin vinyl on the way and replacing it with Tom Jones.
-Agatha loved Tom Jones, the book, the film, the man, and the music.
+“Why do you have to listen to that large island music,” she would say, taking the needle off the record scratching the thin vinyl on the way and replacing it with Tom Jones.
+Agatha loved Tom Jones, the book, the film, the man, the music.

 Rhodri knocked again, took his headphones out, and heard his father’s flat monotone striking up, “Swing Low Sweet Chariot.”
 A ‘Negro Spiritual’ – sang tunelessly, but it knocked the cacophonous dirge at Twickenham into the cockiest of cocked hats.